lozarcher/findNearest/README.md

 Requires an environment variable 'googleKey' with permission to use the Places API

 ## Usage
-Invoke com.loz.FindNearest::handleRequest with the parameters
+Invoke com.loz.FindNearest::handleRequest with the parameters:
 - latitude
 - longitude

-Get an object back with the nearest pub's name, address, rating and photo.
+Get a Json object back with the details of the nearest pub:
+- name
+- address
+- rating
+- photo